Our Board of Directors includes professionals with many backgrounds – each enriches our understanding of how we can contribute most effectively.

 - Taught undergraduate criminology students about working with crime victims, Portland State University

 - Proud owner of Dylan the Wonder Dog, his fourth Golden Retriever

 Lori Gamroth, Curriculum Coordinator and S.T.A.R.
-Handler
+Handler (on temporary leave)

 - BS in Elementary Education, MS in Curriculum and Instruction, Spec. in Early Childhood

 - 30+ years of teaching and working with children and families in a variety of formal and informal settings

 - Former Child Development Instructor with NW Nannies